Syspixie/CanPMSenseFM/README.md

 - Standard interface with SLiM and FLiM LEDs and a mode button.
 - Designed for FLiM mode, configured using the FLiM Configuration Utility (FCU).
-- Responds to single and paired events for each point motor, and also to events controlling multiple point motors.
+- Responds to events for each point motor, and also to events controlling multiple point motors.
-- Produces single and paired events for each point motor when the target position is reached.
+- Produces an off event when moving from a position, and an on event when the target position is reached.
 - Responds to Start of Day (SoD) event.
 - Node variables control: